Facebook Pixel Skip to main content

 "How does agricultural land actually make money?"
 It's a question we hear daily from sophisticated investors stepping out of equity markets for the first time.
 The financial model is incredibly robust because, unlike a stock, it does not rely on a single vector for growth.

 The managed farmland model generates returns across three distinct financial pillars: baseline land appreciation, mid-term crop yields, and the massive terminal value of mature timber.
+For a deeper comparison of specific crop returns, see our analysis of sandalwood vs. mango farming returns at Thalli, which models exact per-acre income timelines for both approaches.

 Pillar 1: Land Appreciation (Base Alpha)